priyasjsu/Data-Mining/README.md

 ## 4. Hybrid Model (Knowledge Based Filtering+ Content Filtering using LDA + User-Item based Collaborative Filtering using SVD)

-A hybrid approach recommendation system combines multiple recommendation techniques to provide more accurate and personalized recommendations.
-It leverages the strengths of different recommendation methods to overcome their limitations.
+A hybrid approach recommendation systemleverages the strengths of different recommendation methods to overcome their limitations.
+Here, we are randomly selected the userid, in real scenario we can get recommendation for specific username or userid.

 ### For Restaurant recommmendation for Chinese restaurant in Philadelphia, run the following command.
 This file takes the trained svd model pickle file.